-9 Products That Keep You Fresh and Stress-Free During Your Period
+9 Products to Keep You Fresh and Stress-Free During Your Period

 Let’s talk about periods for a second.
-You’ll be hard pressed to find a woman who actually enjoys their time of the month.
-It’s no wonder we collectively spend billions of dollars on pain relief products like ibuprofen and heating pads.
-And although we certainly don’t object to either of those things, it’s also important to keep it healthy and fresh below the equator, too.
+You’ll be hard-pressed to find a woman who actually enjoys her time of the month.
+It’s no wonder we collectively spend billions of dollars on pain relief products like ibuprofen and heating pads to deal with cramps.
+And although we certainly don’t object to either of those things (or, frankly, anything that helps you feel a little better), it’s also important to keep things healthy and fresh below the equator, too.
 You’ve probably heard the phrase “pH balance” used by gynecologists and other healthy experts, and for good reason.

 PH refers to the balance of acidic and alkaline molecules in a specified area, and is measured on a scale 0-14.
 The lower the number, the more acidic it is.
-A healthy vagina falls somewhere between 3 and 5, but that number can be easily affected by outside elements, like your diet or products that haven’t been formulated to work with your vagina’s natural temperature (like bar soap and scented cleansers).
+A healthy vagina generally tends to fall somewhere between 3 and 5, but that number can easily be affected by outside elements, like your diet or products that haven’t been formulated to work with your vagina’s natural temperature (like bar soap and scented cleansers).

-So during a menstrual cycle, when most are blinded by painful cramps and chocolate cravings, we should be taking extra special care of our nether regions.
+So, when you’re menstruating, when many are blinded by painful cramps and chocolate cravings, we should be taking extra special care of our nether regions.
 But that doesn’t mean it should feel like work.
-Ahead, we’ve gathered 9 safe and affordable products (heating pads included) that will make your period a little less miserable.
+Ahead, we’ve gathered 9 safe and affordable products (heating pads included) that will make your period a little easier and more comfortable.

 Summer's Eve Cleansing Cloths for Sensitive Skin

-Toilet paper is great and all, but not very comforting when you're on your period.
-A cleansing wipe (made with safe ingredients) is the better option when you want to feel fresh and neutralize odor.
+Toilet paper is great, but not very comforting when you're on your period.
+A cleansing wipe made with safe ingredients is an option when you want to feel fresh and neutralize odor.
 The Summer's Eve lineup is dermatologist-tested and alcohol-free, ensuring you don't have to worry about dryness or irritation.

 Photo: